olivier-coz/janestreet-puzzles/readme.md

 # Jane Street Puzzles

-## Overview
+## Puzzles Solved:
-This folder contains attempts at tackling puzzles provided by Jane Street.
-The puzzles range from mathematical challenges to computational problems, often testing the limits of one's analytical and programming skills.
+- March 2025: Hall of Mirrors 3
+- February 2025: Top Score (Give or Take)
+- November 2024: Beside the Point
+- October 2024: Knight Moves 6
+- February 2024: Some Off Square
+- April 2023: Arc-edge Acreage  *(not on leaderboard)*

 ## License & Acknowledgments
 All puzzles and their original statements are the intellectual property of Jane Street.
-Solutions and code provided here are for educational purposes only.
-Ensure you credit Jane Street if you use their puzzles elsewhere.